AC-Aksan/Cabeiri/README.md

   Used to fire the initial outgoing webhook and begin listening on the incoming webhook, mentions the initiator on completion, in channel if localized or DMs otherwise.

 # Webhook Request Format
-  The expected format of the final HTTP request matches the first in consisting of a JSON body with the following keys, `id` unique to the user and consistent between activations and `payload` unique to the activation.
+  The expected format of the final HTTP POST request matches the first in consisting of a JSON body with the following keys, `id` unique to the user and consistent between activations and `payload` unique to the activation.
 A message without the correct `id` for the URL that is being used will be rejected but the `payload` does not need to be correct to the activation.
 Overall the outgoing message serves as an example for the ingoing message.

 Example request body:
 ```